playframework/playframework/documentation/manual/scalaGuide/main/validation/ScalaValidationRuleCombinators.md

 res8: VA[JsValue,Int] = Failure(List((/user/name,List(ValidationError(validation.type-mismatch,WrappedArray(Int))))))
 ```

-So scala *automagically* figures out how transform a `JsValue` into an `Int`.
+So scala *automagically* figures out how to transform a `JsValue` into an `Int`.
 How does this happens ?

 It's fairly simple, the definition of `read` looks like this: